Development and Processes

 Collaborative guideline development with other business units or groups is welcomed.
 Early engagement with the Queensland Clinical Guidelines team is essential to discuss, clarify and formalise terms of the collaboration.

 Queensland clinical guidelines are reviewed every 5 years.
 Guidelines may be reviewed earlier if new evidence emerges or to correct serious omissions or errors.

 Changes to guidelines are recorded in the guideline supplement.

 QCG welcomes feedback on all guidelines.
 Change requests are triaged for urgency and criticality of errors or omissions.
 All change requests not immediately actioned are captured in a change register and reviewed at each subsequent revision.

 QCG offers resources to support clinicians, consumers and decision makers to use the clinical guidelines.

 We currently offer:

-Queensland Clinical Guidelines (QCG) is funded 2014-2019 by Healthcare Improvement Unit, Queensland Health.
+Queensland Clinical Guidelines (QCG) is recurrently funded by Healthcare Improvement Unit, Queensland Health.
 QCG is hosted by Metro North Health and Hospital Service at the Royal Brisbane and Women’s Hospital.

 Governance is via a Steering Committee to the Sponsor - Deputy Director General, Clinical Excellence Division.
 Steering Committee members are drawn from clinicians and consumers across Queensland and appointed for a period of two years.
-The current Steering Committee is appointed until June 2019.
+The current Steering Committee has been extended until June 2020.
 Terms of reference and further information is available by request.